This post may contain affiliate links. Please read our disclosure policy.

 Frequently asked questions

-Chia seed pudding will last up to 3 days in the fridge or for several weeks in the freezer.
+Chia pudding will last up to 3-4 days.
 Store them in airtight containers or sealable jars.
+I do not recommend freezing.

 Greek yogurt chia pudding on a spoon.